Real Case: The best approach on hiring a nearshore IT team by a Dutch bespoke insurance company

-Choosing an outsourcing partner is an incredibly important step for every business and is key for the performance of the company and the overall revenue.
-Nearshoring software development could decrease the overall cost of your business significantly, but at the same time, if it is not done in the right way, there are risks of decreasing the quality of your product or service and lowering customer satisfaction which will inevitably drive less revenue.
+Choosing an outsourcing partner is an incredibly important step for every business.
+Picking the right one is key to company performance and overall revenue.
+Nearshoring software development can significantly decrease the overall cost of your business.
+But at the same time, if it’s not done right, you run the risks of decreasing product quality, lowering customer satisfaction and losing out on revenue.

-For this reason, I have gathered as much information as I could on successful outsourcing partnerships, how they work and what is the selection criteria.
-I will describe a very clear and thorough methodology for choosing a nearshoring partner, comprising almost every best practice I have witnessed during my 10 years of experience in the industry.
+To help you avoid that, I’ve gathered as much information as I could on successful outsourcing partnerships, their work and proper selection criteria.
+I will describe a very clear and thorough methodology for choosing a nearshoring partner, combining almost every best practice I have witnessed during my 10 years of experience in the industry.

 Learn from someone who has already done it right

-Today I’ll share the methodology that a Netherlands based bespoke insurance company used to hire a nearshore custom software development company based in Sofia to help them build their digital products.
+I’ll share the methodology that a Netherlands-based bespoke insurance company used when they needed help building their digital products.
+The process brought them to us – a nearshore custom software company based in Sofia.
 Here’s what Martijn Burger, Paston’s co-founder, says about why they needed to find a nearshore partner:

-“It was more of a necessity as we couldn’t find any decent people in the Netherlands but I would definitely not change it even if we could find people because I really like that I don’t have to worry too much about all the stuff about how to keep people motivated, etc”
+“It was more of a necessity as we couldn’t find any decent people in the Netherlands.
+But even if we could, I would definitely not change anything.
+I really like that I don’t have to worry too much about all the stuff about how to keep people motivated, etc..”

-How they found their partner with whom they work now for more than a year?
+How did they find their partner – with whom they work now for more than a year?
 What was the process they followed to minimize risks?
-The answer is below.
+The answers are below.

 The process for choosing the right company

-It all started with a simple filter – the partner company had to be in Eastern Europe due to the proximity to the Netherlands, cultural similarities compared to some Asian countries and the cheaper cost.
+It all started with a simple filter – the partner company had to be in Eastern Europe due to its proximity to the Netherlands and cultural similarities compared to some Asian countries.

-Moreover, some of the Eastern European countries are members of the European Union and that makes them comply to the same data security standards as the western world.
-Other benefits are:
+Moreover, some of the Eastern European countries are members of the European Union, which makes them comply with the same data security standards as the Western world.
+Other benefits include:

 - Good education in mathematics, physics, and informatics